 Become a NEEFT Member here.

 Do escalated couples make you want to quit being a therapist?
-Join us as we explore those moments of greatest difficulty for couples, from still-face to high reactivity to despair and rage.
-Learn how to keep your focus and go deeper in the face of reactivity.
-We’ll explore, demonstrate, practice and integrate in an interactive, experiential way.
-Through a combination of lecture, videotaped session samples, and exercises, participants will learn to better conceptualize EFT and to help couples recognize and deescalate problematic cycles of interaction.
-Participants will also learn to help couples create or restore the emotional bond between them once the negative cycle—and the attachment needs that drive it—has been understood.
+We explored those moments of greatest difficulty for couples, from still-face to high reactivity to despair and rage.
+Participants learned how to keep focus and go deeper in the face of reactivity.
+This training explored, demonstrated, practiced and integrated in an interactive, experiential way.
+Through a combination of lecture, videotaped session samples, and exercises, participants learned to better conceptualize EFT and to help couples recognize and deescalate problematic cycles of interaction.
+Participants also learned to help couples create or restore the emotional bond between them once the negative cycle—and the attachment needs that drive it—has been understood.